MiyuRory/DiagramaEconomia/README.md

 # What is this?

 This is a prototype of an app that can draw system diagrams in a Peter Senge fashion.
-Ideally this should be able to auto-detect the different archetypes of problems in systems.

 # Current dataset

-The current dataset is about the resistance of old management styled organizations against the things that are needed to make an intelligent organization.
+The current dataset is about Economy as a System.